Dev GuideAPI Reference

 Optimizely Web Experimentation tracks the number of audiences in your connected GA4 account and displays the number of remaining audiences in the Variation Audiences section of the experiment's Integrations page.

 When you reach your GA4 audience limit, you can not send any additional variations to GA4.
-Optimizely Web Experimentation displays the following warning message if you try to send additional variations after you have reached your GA4 audience limit:
+Optimizely Web Experimentation displays a warning message if you try to send additional variations after you have reached your GA4 audience limit.

 Optimizely Web Experimentation deletes a GA4 audience for you when: